d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ### Limitations of RsyncGUI

-RsyncGUI is not developed to be an easy synchronize and backup tool.
-The main purpose is to ease the use of rsync and synchronize files on your Mac to remote FreeBSD and Linux servers.
-And of course restore files from remote servers.
+RsyncGUI is not developed to be an easy to use synchronize and backup tool.
+The main purpose is to assist and ease the use of `rsync` to synchronize files on your Mac to remote FreeBSD and Linux servers.
+And of course restore files from those remote servers.

-The UI might be difficult to understand if you don't know `rsync`.
-If you don't know what `rsync` is I recommend to read about it before commencing use of RsyncGUI.
-It is not required to know it but it will ease the use and understanding of RsyncGUI.
+The UI can for users who dont know `rsync`, be difficult or complex to understand.
+It is not required to know `rsync` but it will ease the use and understanding of RsyncGUI.
+But it is though, possible to use RsyncGUI by just adding a source and remote backup catalog using default parameters.

+RsyncGUI supports synchronize and snapshots of files.

 If your plan is to use RsyncGUI as your main tool for backup of files, please investigate and understand the limits of it.
-RsyncGUI is quite powerful, but it is might not the primary backup tool for the average user of macOS.
+RsyncOSX is quite powerful, but it is might not the primary backup tool for the average user of macOS.

 ## Old version of rsync